lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 This section combines multi-file tiffs into a single big-tiff and splits a multi-channel tiff stack into individual files for each channel to make it easier for downstream processing.

 As this example is a single file single channel dataset, it just checks the order of files (using ome metadata if it exists) and copies the file to the anlysis folder in the correct order.

+The data is all contained in a single file so we can set **Multiple Files Per Image Stack** to false;

 This is single channel data so set **Number of Channels** to 1.
 We know it is in order so we can **Disable Metadata**.
 We want to use the entire dataset so we set **Stack Start Frame** to 1 and **Stack End Frame** to -1.